OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 \end{bmatrix}
 $$

-Calculating **heading** (yaw) is straightforward when the sensor is level.
-The magnetometer output of this situation is defined as follows:
+When the sensor is level, calculating the **heading** (yaw) is straightforward.
+The magnetometer output in this scenario is:

 $$
 M_\text{level} =